 Reach your left arm up to the ceiling or place the hand on your hip.Hold for 20 to 90 seconds.
 Repeat with the left side.

 Establish a standard plank position on your arms or forearms.
-Raise your right arm forward past your ear so you're stabilized on your toes and left arm only.
-Repeat with the left arm.
+Raise your right arm and left leg so you're stabilized on your right foot and left arm only.
+Repeat on the other side.

 Alternatively, lift your right leg a few inches off the floor so you're resting on your hands/forearms and left toe.
 Repeat with the left leg.
 Hold any of these variations for 10 to 20 seconds.
 Repeat three to five times per side.